Kentucky Premises Liability Lawyer

 - Slip-and-fall accidents

 - Swimming pool accidents

 - Flooding and water leaks

 - Dog bites and attacks

 - Illness or injury caused by toxic chemicals

 Your premises liability lawyer at Wilt & Thompson, PLLC, will need to examine the details of your case to determine whether the property owner in your case was negligent in their care and maintenance of the property on which you were injured.
 If they were, they can be compelled to compensate you for your losses.

 Exceptions to Property Owner Culpability

-There are a couple of different instances in which property owners could avoid being found liable for the injuries of someone on their property.
+There are a couple of different instances in which property owners could avoid being found liable for the injuries or death of someone on their property.
 The first is if the injury victim was trespassing or committing a crime at the time of the incident.
 Property owners cannot be held accountable for injuries to those who should not have been on their property in the first place (in most cases).

 Kentucky is also unique in that our open-and-obvious rules do not require property owners to notify invited guests of potential hazards that should be obvious to the guest.
 This includes natural hazards such as snow or ice.